Skip to main content

 Issues around the set-up and execution of projects themselves also emerged as problematic.
 These included:

-With 20% of hospitals reporting acute staffing shortages, many healthcare organizations increased the number of consultants on their critical project teams.
+With 20% of hospitals reporting acute staffing shortages, many healthcare organizations increased the number of consultants on their critical project team.

 Managing teams with people from multiple firms is one of the biggest challenges but also one of the biggest contributors to successful project execution.
 In other words, it may not be easy — but it’s worth it.